The business benefits of great UX at your tech company

 A 2017 report from App Annie showed that people use more than 30 different apps on a monthly basis, which shows just how fierce the competition has become.

-Let’s explore the benefits of investing in UX design for an app project:
+Let’s explore the benefits of investing in UX design for your product:

 UX design ensures you don't waste your limited resources